nf-core/configs/docs/ku_sund_dangpu.md

 # nf-core/configs: ku_sund_dangpu configuration

-All nf-core pipelines have been successfully configured for use on the DANGPU at the Novo Nordisk Foundation Center for Stem Cell Medicine (reNEW) and the Novo Nordisk Foundation Center for Protein Research (CPR) at the University of Copenhagen.
+All nf-core pipelines have been successfully configured for use on the DANGPU server at the Novo Nordisk Foundation Center for Stem Cell Medicine (reNEW) at the University of Copenhagen.

-To use, run the pipeline with `-profile ku_sund_dangpu`.
+To use the institution profile, run the pipeline with `-profile ku_sund_dangpu`.
 This will download and launch the [`ku_sund_dangpu.config`](../conf/ku_sund_dangpu.config) which has been pre-configured with a setup suitable for the DANGPU.

 ## Prepare the environment